MicrosoftDocs/common-data-model-and-service/common-data-model/index.md

 Thousands of independent software vendors (ISVs) and their partners use Common Data Model for their own solutions, and are building services and offerings based on Common Data Model schemas.

-Organizations from industries such as healthcare are working closely with Microsoft to extend Common Data Model to their specific business concepts&mdash;for example, **Patient** and **Care Plan**&mdash;through [industry accelerators](industry-accelerators.md).
+Organizations from industries such as healthcare are working closely with Microsoft to extend Common Data Model to their specific business concepts&mdash;for example, **Budget** and **Currency**&mdash;through [industry accelerators](industry-accelerators.md).
 This extends the benefit of the Common Data Model standard entities to these verticals so that industry solutions can interoperate more easily.

 ## Next steps